Bantwal: History

-Bantwal means Banta Wala, which means where Bunts live in Tulu language.
 It is situated on the banks of River Nethravati on the National Highway 73 (India).
 The adjacent town of B.C.
 Road (Bantwal Cross Road) serves as the commercial center.

 Previously, the town of Bantwal was known for trade with the Persian Gulf states, being so close to Mangalore.
 However, flooding caused by the river Netravathi during the monsoons compelled traders and newer settlements to move to the adjacent city of B.C.
 Road due to its higher altitude.
 Gradually, most Government offices shifted to B.C.
 Road.

 Prior to 1852, Bantwal Taluk was the largest taluk in the entire of Canara Province (then comprising North Canara, Udupi, Mangalore and Kasaragod Districts) with 411 villages and a total population of 1,69,416.
 In 1852, a portion of it was formed into the Taluk of Puttur.
 Bantwal was an entrepot for the produce of the province on its way to the Mysore Country and had derived a great benefit of late years from the extension of the coffee trade.
 It contained about thousand scattered houses inhabited by Billava, Bunts, Bhandary, Ganigas, Kulals, Goud Saraswat Brahmins, Konkani Catholics and a few Jains.

 Geography

 Bantwal is located along the coast of river Netravathi.
 Every year due to heavy rains the river floods.
-The taluk is flanked by the state of Kerala in the south, and the towns of Belthangady and Puttur in the east, the city of Mangalore in the west and Karkala in the north.
-It covers an area of about 720 square kilometres.
 National Highway 73 cuts through B. C. Road.
 The highway serves as the conduit for several arterial routes leading to neighbouring towns with Mangalore.
 Mangalore is connected with other cities in Karnataka such as Mysore and Bangalore by National Highway 275 (India) and National Highway 75 (India) respectively.
 It is well connected to Uppala through Uppala-Mudipu-Bantwal Highway.

-The Grama Panchayats in Bantwal taluk are Golthamajalu, Kolnadu, Sajipa Muda, Kurnadu, Maani, Navooru, Pudu, Sangabettu, Amtady, Maavinakatte, Sarapady, Thumbe, Veerakumba and Vittla (Vittal).

-The Netravati River passes through the taluka.
-Water supply to Mangalore city is provided by a vented dam at Thumbe to Netravathi.
-There is a bridge over the Netravati river at Panemangalore.

-Some other places in Bantwal taluk of interest are Kadeshivalaya, Ajilamogaru, Alike, Karanje, Naraharibetta, Nandavara, Modankap, Agrar and Loretto.